assen-totin/cdn/README.md

 To delete a file from the filesystem, issue the same request as for getting a file, but use DELETE HTTP method.

-NB: The metadata for the file will not be deleted, unless this is handled by the authorisation body.
+NB: The metadata for the file will be deleted when using SQL authorisation or MOngoDB.
+In al other cases the authorisation body should delete the metadata (when the `http_method` in the authorisation request is set to `DELETE`).

 # Examples